All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • A "rush" sensation shortly after injection that resolves quickly

 As with BPC-157, the angiogenic properties of TB-500 warrant caution in individuals with active malignancies.
-Because TB-500 promotes new blood vessel growth, there is a theoretical concern about supporting tumor vascularization.
+Because TB-500 promotes new blood vessel growth, there's a theoretical concern about supporting tumor vascularization.
 No direct link between TB-500 and cancer promotion has been established, but this is a standard precaution with any angiogenic compound.

 TB-500 vs. BPC-157: How They Compare